Eugene-beginning-of-the-path/Simple_Client-Server_Architecture/README.md

 Message exchange from Client to Server and from Server to Client:
-1)Client sends to Server a message(immitation of a request).
+1. Client sends to Server a message(immitation of a request).
 Client displays the size of a sent message to Server and his size in bytes.
-2)Server successfully receives the message from Client and displays received the message and his size in bytes.
+2. Server successfully receives the message from Client and displays received the message and his size in bytes.
-3)Server also sends a message to Client and shut down socket of Client.
+3. Server also sends a message to Client and shut down socket of Client.
-4)Client also successfully receives the message from Server and displays his text and size in bytes, and it shut down socket with Server.
+4. Client also successfully receives the message from Server and displays his text and size in bytes, and it shut down socket with Server.